Manouchehri/CS1710-Assignment4/README.md

-# CS1710 - Assignment 3
+# CS1710 - Assignment 4

 ## Overview

-Answer to "Part I: Tracing" can be found in `PartI/Trace.txt`.
+Answers to "Part I: Tracing" can be found in `PartI/Trace*.txt`.

 Answers to "Part II: Programming Exercises" can be found in `PartII/src/*.java`.